 1. Provide meaningful choices

-• Create open-ended assignments and projects.
-Offer suggestions of a fictional character students will write about, or objects on which they can practice calculating volume, or insects they’ll make a diorama for – but ultimately allow them to decide what they want to concentrate on.
+- Create open-ended assignments and projects.
+Offer suggestions of a fictional character students will write about, objects on which they can practice calculating volume, or insects they’ll make a diorama for – but ultimately allow them to decide what they want to concentrate on.
 They’ll develop the same skills regardless of their specific topic, and they’ll be more motivated by focusing on something they already care about.

-• Solicit ideas for homework assignments and in-class activities.
+- Solicit ideas for homework assignments and in-class activities.
 Students know what they like to do – so listen to them!
 There are plenty of ways to spice up vocabulary practice or a history presentation, and according to the American Psychological Association, “When students feel a sense of ownership, they want to engage in academic tasks and persist in learning.”
 Nearpod’s Collaborate Board makes it simple to collect and discuss ideas during class.

-• Allow students to set their own pace with Student-Paced mode.
+- Allow students to set their own pace with Student-Paced mode.
 Nearpod lessons allow teachers to easily keep all of their students’ devices in sync, but sometimes it’s even more effective to let kids determine their own individual pace.
 If they want to spend an extra couple of minutes exploring a map or a diagram of the human body, all the better!

 2. Establish clear learning objectives

 When students begin a new unit, it’s critical that they know what to expect.
 In some cases, it may even be possible to allow students to design their own individualized learning objectives.
-The better students know what is expected of them and can track their own growth on tangible skills throughout a unit, the more motivated they will be to achieve success.
-When lesson planning, ensure your establish clear learning objectives for students.
+The better students know what is expected of them and can track their own growth in tangible skills throughout a unit, the more motivated they will be to achieve success.
+When lesson planning, ensure you establish clear learning objectives for students.

 As an example, imagine a middle school unit on writing short poetry.
-All students will naturally build basic reading and writing skills, but there are targeted areas students can elect to focus on in their own poems: rhyme, figurative language, visual imagery, reading their work aloud, etc. Have students determine one or two specific skills they’d like to target, and create a journal or visual tracking system they can own throughout the unit to keep track of their personal progress.
+All students will naturally build basic reading and writing skills, but there are targeted areas students can elect to focus on in their own poems: rhyme, figurative language, visual imagery, reading their work aloud, etc. Have students determine one or two specific skills they’d like to target and create a journal or visual tracking system they can own throughout the unit to keep track of their personal progress.

 3. Give and leverage instant feedback